JoeBuildsStuff/autonomous-coding-multimodel/docs/MULTIMODEL_REFACTOR_PLAN.md

 # Multi-Model Refactoring Plan

+**Status: ✅ IMPLEMENTED**

-This document outlines the plan to refactor the autonomous coding agent to support multiple LLM providers beyond Anthropic, including OpenAI-compatible endpoints like Grok.
+This document outlines the plan that was used to refactor the autonomous coding agent to support multiple LLM providers beyond Anthropic, including OpenAI-compatible endpoints like Grok.

 ## Current Architecture